hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 once we only have limited time and I want to get the most out of it instead of spending most of it explaining new games and approaches to the team.
 Secondly we are not that strict when it comes to the agenda of a retro.
 So instead of picking a completely generated plan I started browsing through the individual suggestions for the _"Gather Data"_ and _"Generate Insights"_ sections.
-There were quite some interesting suggestions around here and I can highly recommend browsing through them from time to time.

 Eventually I stumbled across the ["#tweetmysprint"](http://plans-for-retrospectives.com/?id=97) idea by [Thomas Guest](http://wordaligned.org/) and found it to be really interesting.
 It suggests using Twitter's Tweet format to let the team write their thoughts about the past iteration and ordering it in a timeline.
 I decided to let my retro revolve around exactly this concept.
 As it turns out it was a great idea.
 Our team had lots of fun and we got some really interesting results out of it.

-At the end of this post you will find some resources that will help you doing it yourself

 ## The concept in a nutshell
 You start off describing the concept to the team.
 The team gets to write a couple of Tweets about